trespaul/ssj-template/README.md

 ### Importing and setting up the template

 Either on your computer or using the Typst web-app, place the template, which is the folder that this document is in, in your project folder.
+You can use `git clone` or [download a ZIP file of this repository](https://github.com/trespaul/ssj-template/archive/refs/heads/main.zip) to extract.

 In your project folder, create a Typst file called `main.typ`, and place the following contents in it:

 ```typ
 #import "template/main.typ": meta